w-schwier/CV/README.md

 ## Hobbies and Interests

-- Music: Playing, listening and producing; I can play piano, guitar, saxophone and drums; and even performed at a local festival!
+- Music: Playing, listening and producing; I can play a few instruments and even performed at a local festival!
-- Gaming: Playing and designing my own
+- Gaming: Playing, modding and designing my own
 - Outdoor activities: Multiple camping trips and walks, including from Carlisle to Edinburgh!
 - Cooking
 - Skiing
 - Clay Pigeon Shooting
 - Sailing
-- Acting
 - Tennis
+- Reading